seven5/seven5/simplemain.md

 }
 ```

 This option was originally planned, but was eventually discarded for two reasons.
 First, there is correctness.
 It is easy to generate good, fatal errors when the wrong type is returned by a resource to _Seven5_, and resources can do a type conversion to the "correct" wire type with one line of code.
 Again, this conversion will abort if the code were not correct.
 Second, there are cases where a single resource type may implement two different "logical" REST resources.
 Thus, such an implementation in the proposed code generator case, ends up needing the generating a "suffix" to every method, such as `IndexArticleV1` and `IndexArticleV2` to prevent a collision and allow both to be implemented in the same type.
 This seems unnecessarily cumbersome and wordy.
+The jury remains in deliberation on the type-safety issue here.

 ### Practice: Starting the server